ArctosDB/documentation-wiki/_how_to/How-to-Get-the-Most-from-Arctos-Github-Editing.markdown

 ---
-title: How To Github - Edit the Arctos Handbook
+title: How To Github - Contribute to the Arctos Handbook
 layout: default_toc
 author: Michelle Koo, Teresa J. Mayfield-Meyer
 date: 2018-05-07, 2023-07-26
 ---

-# How To Github: Edit the Arctos Handbook
+# How To Github - Contribute to the Arctos Handbook

 [Github Documentation](https://handbook.arctosdb.org/documentation/Github.html)